Dealing with the Unexpected

 If you're experiencing postpartum psychosis symptoms GET HELP.

-You need immediate treatment and should NOT be left alone or alone with your baby.
+You need immediate treatment and should NOT be alone with

 Call your doctor, go to your local emergency department or call a crisis intervention line NOW.